Mayo Clinic Care Network Content

 • Acute pain, such as pain that follows surgery or a bone fracture

-• Typically prescribed for maximum of three days
+• Typically prescribed for a few days or less

 Powerful relief during short periods of severe pain

-• Responsible for the majority of accidental overdose deaths in the U.S.
+• Responsible for the majority of overdose deaths in the U.S.